collapsed-stacks/startups/questions/12337/a-helping-hand-for-non-profit-organization.md

 - tagged: `idea`, `non-profit`
 - score: 0

-<p>I have an idea that can help organisations specially the non-profit.</p>
+I have an idea that can help organisations specially the non-profit.

-<p>How Can I proceed?
-I am still doing my market research and running errands to improve the business modal.</p>
+How Can I proceed?
+I am still doing my market research and running errands to improve the business modal.

-<p>Before I start contacting organisation, I will like to know what are the pointers I will need to know when dealing with non-profit organisation.</p>
+Before I start contacting organisation, I will like to know what are the pointers I will need to know when dealing with non-profit organisation.

 ## No Answers